This post may contain affiliate links. Please see my disclosure policy for more details.

 Perth, on the other hand, lies at the southern end of Australia’s west coast and is often referred to as the most isolated city in the world.
 The west coast of Australia is much less developed than the east coast, particularly as you head north towards Darwin.

-Perth’s nearest other state capital is Adelaide, which is a mere 30-hour drive away if you drove there non-stop!
+Perth’s nearest other state capital is Adelaide, which is a 30-hour drive away if you don’t stop!
 I spent five weeks on a road trip from Perth to Adelaide, and while I passed lots of amazing places, the trip involved a lot of red dust and detours along unsealed roads!

 The open plains of the Nullarbor, between Perth and Adelaide, Australia.